 Anterior Lumbar Interbody Fusion (ALIF) Surgery in Seattle, WA

 Anterior Lumbar Interbody Fusion (ALIF) is a less invasive form of spinal fusion surgery.
 “Anterior” refers to the surgeon’s approach– through the front.
 Accessing the spine through the front of the body means that no back muscles need to be dissected, resulting in a faster, easier recovery with less pain.
 The use of an additional spinal access surgeon is necessary to provide safe exposures so that Dr. Jung can perform the ALIF.
+Dr. Jung provides comprehensive care to patients in Kirkland, Bellevue, Redmond, and the Eastside of Seattle.

 What Happens During ALIF?